KTGM: Programming and schedule

 Because Guam is a day ahead of the continental United States and that most programs arrived by tapes from California, KTGM used to air most ABC shows (except those available through satellites) on a one-week delay basis.
-When KTGM carried WB programming, it was aired from 6 to 8 p.m. directly before ABC's primetime schedule, also on a one-week delay.
+When KTGM carried WB programming, it was aired from 6 to 8 p.m. directly before ABC's prime time schedule, also on a one-week delay.

-With advancing communication technology, KTGM now airs the complete ABC lineup on the "same day" (just a few hours behind Hawaii), meaning that a Monday through Sunday stateside pattern is aired on a Tuesday through Monday pattern on Guam due to the time zone and day-ahead hindrance.
-ABC's sports programs are aired with less delay, and often in the middle of the night, Guam time; some sporting events that air live in primetime often air in the late-morning hours in Guam—one example was Monday Night Football which, when it was on ABC, aired on Tuesdays at 11 a.m. in Guam.
+With advancing communication technology, KTGM then aired the complete ABC lineup on the "same day" (just a few hours behind Hawaii), meaning that a Monday through Sunday stateside pattern was aired on a Tuesday through Monday pattern on Guam due to the time zone and day-ahead hindrance.
+ABC's sports programs were aired with less delay, and often in the middle of the night, Guam time; some sporting events that air live in prime time often air in the late-morning hours in Guam.
+For example, Monday Night Football, which began at 9 p.m.
+Eastern Time when it was on ABC, aired on Tuesday morning at 11 a.m.

-KTGM's syndicated programming includes Entertainment Tonight and Inside Edition.
-These same programs are also repeated on KEQI-LD.

-In 2005, KTGM began airing repeats of their ABC children's and primetime shows (like Ugly Betty) during the week after their original airings, which made them the only ABC affiliate to hold this unique programming distinction.
+In 2005, KTGM began airing repeats of their ABC children's and prime time shows during the week after their original airings, which made them the only ABC affiliate to hold this unique programming distinction.
 It was discontinued in 2009.

 News and weather

+As a CNN affiliate, it produced Newscenter 14, which aired on weeknights at 7 p.m. with a repeat at 11 p.m.
+Newscenter 14 ended its run as the station was reconverting to an ABC affiliate due to the station's financial situation in mid-1987.

 KTGM broadcast hourly weather segments from what it dubbed the "ABC14 WeatherCenter" between January 1999 and December 2002.
 (It was never revived after Super Typhoon Pongsona.)

 The merger with Sorensen allowed KTGM to share resources with Sorensen's radio stations, and thus allowed the K57 (KGUM) news operations (which took on the name "Pacific News Center") to expand into television.
 KTGM's half-hour evening news began broadcasting in summer 2005, ending KUAM's monopoly of local TV news since 1998.
-The PNC TV news is broadcast live nightly at 6 p.m., then rebroadcast on KEQI-LD at 7 and 10:30 p.m., as well as on KTGM after ABC primetime programming at 10 p.m.
+The PNC TV news was broadcast live nightly at 6 p.m., then rebroadcast on KEQI-LD at 7 and 10:30 p.m., as well as on KTGM after ABC prime time programming at 10 p.m.

+Subchannels

+The station's signal is multiplexed: